 The function returns the value 42.

-Note that, as recommended by Microsoft, the date arguments have been input to the above function as references to cells containing dates.
+Note that, as recommended, the date arguments have been supplied to the function as references to cells containing dates.

 If you get an error from the Amordegrc function, this is likely to be one of the following: